DrDavidL/family-chat/README.md

 ```

 From there, you can create a new branch for your changes, commit those changes, and push them back to your forked repository.
 When you're ready, submit a pull request to propose integrating your changes into the original project.

-## Usage

-Follow the on-screen instructions for each feature within the Streamlit application.
-Here's a brief overview:

-- **Chatbot with Memory**: Engage with the chatbot through the chat interface.
-The chatbot will remember context from your conversation for a seamless experience.
-- **PDF Chat Feature**: Upload PDF documents through the provided interface.
-You can then ask the chatbot questions related to the content of the uploaded documents.
-- **Image Generation**: Enter a textual prompt describing the image you wish to generate, and the application will use AI to create an image based on your description.
-- **Image Analysis**: Upload an image to have it analyzed by our AI tool.
-The application will provide information or an interpretation of the image's content.

 ## Acknowledgments